amenzwa/nn/README.md

 ...
 ```

 Almost every statement in `lir.[ch]` module is commented.
 The comments cite LIR and ANS by chapter, section, equation, and page, thus allowing you to trace the C functions back to their source equations.
+And to aid tracing, I have used named the network parameters in accordance with the LIR notation.

 The procedure `run()` first loads from the `dat/` directory the CSV configuration file of the specified network, say `dat/xor2.csv`.
 This configuration file specifies the network architecture and training parameters: